chenbingchang/gitskills/README.md

-Creating a new branch is quick AND simple.test1 content
+Creating a new branch is quick AND simple.test1 content.test2 content ------------. modifile file test by cbc